The University of Leeds Postgraduate Research Student Lifecycle

 - Learning Outcomes (External Link to the University of Leeds website)

 Training and Development

-Research Students should update their Training and Development Needs Analysis (TDNA) and Training Plan in liaison with their supervisor for each annual review.
+PGRs should update their Training Development Needs Analysis (docx, 82.5 kb) in liaison with their supervisor for each review meeting.
 The TDNA is based on the Vitae Researcher Development Framework (RDF) that describes the knowledge, behaviours and attributes of successful researchers.
 It is used to identify strengths and gaps in development, prioritise development needs and monitor progress.
 Training and development needs should be discussed with the supervisor and will be reviewed as part of the academic progress monitoring procedure.

-Regular reviews of research students’ academic progress are carried out throughout the candidature and a record of these is retained using the suite of review forms.
-Information relating to progress monitoring can be found in section 5 of the Postgraduate Research Student Protocol (PDF 0.3MB).
+Regular reviews of PGR academic progress are carried out throughout the candidature and a record of these is retained using the suite of review forms.
 Progress monitoring reviews must be held on an annual basis post-transfer stage:

 |Full time PhD||Part time PhD||Full time MPhil||Part time Mphil|

 |Annual Review||24 and 36 months||36, 48, 60 and 72 months||18 and 30 months||18, 30, 42, 54 and 66 months|

 For each review meeting, the PGR must submit: